Teacher Knows Best

 Meet the Hoplologist

-While training with combative instructors from the US Marine Corps in 2006, I was fortunate enough to meet a man called Hunter Armstrong, and over the years that followed, we became friends.
+While training with combative instructors from the US Marine Corps in 2006, I was fortunate enough to meet a man called Hunter Armstrong (pictured above, striking) and over the years that followed, we became friends.
 Armstrong was a student and friend of the famous American martial artist, researcher and US Marine Corps Captain Donn Draeger.
 Draeger was one of the many American soldiers stationed around the Islands of Japan and Okinawa after World War Two who began studying the fighting arts of the region.
 But Draeger took it to another level: in fact, he was so highly regarded for his training and research that he became the only non-Japanese allowed entry to the Kobudo Shinko Kai, the Classical Martial Arts Preservation Society.
 He also wrote 30 books on human combat, including Western fighting traditions, before his death in 1982.